 Despite my initial misunderstanding, my fascination with Nietzsche and other philosophers never waned.
 Nietzsche's assertion that "he who has a why to live can bear almost any how" stayed with me and guided me through my teenage years.
 Like many rebellious and self-centred adolescents, I blamed my parents for everything, believing that "I did not choose to be born."
 In my early twenties, I experienced enormous self-doubt and struggled to find my purpose.

-I wrote numerous suicide notes in my diaries but never made them into action.
-I suffered from a constant existential crisis but never fell into mental illness.
-I do not know if I am a coward or a survivor in this life game.
+I wrote countless suicide notes in my diaries but never acted on them.
+I lived with a constant existential crisis but never spiralled into mental illness.
+I'm still not sure if I'm a coward or a survivor in this life game.

-Now I want to share my journey of discovering my WHY (aka, my philosophy).
-This article is my guiding principle for my short life on earth.
-I hope you will find your path and live on your own terms.
+Now, I want to share my journey of discovering my WHY, or my personal philosophy.
+This article serves as a guiding principle for my brief time on earth, and I hope it inspires you to find your own path and live life on your own terms.